 Interviews for the KnowledgePanel Sample 1 were conducted solely by web while Sample 2 included some phone interviews.
-No nonresponse follow-up was conducted for Sample 1 while two nonresponse follow-up protocols were tested in Sample 2 (see Table 3-3).
+No nonresponse follow-up was conducted for Sample 1; two nonresponse follow-up protocols were tested in Sample 2 (see Table 3-3).
 Sample 2 was randomly divided into two equal groups: (1) Group 1 phone interviews; and (2) Group 2 phone prompt whereby the participant was instructed that the online survey was still open and that their participation was desired.
-If unable to reach the intended participant directly, both groups received up to five call attempts; on the first, third, and fifth call attempts, participants in both Group 1 and Group 2 received voice messages requesting their participation-in Group 1, requesting participation either by phone interview or online, while in Group 2 they were requested to go online to participate.
+If the intended participant could not be reached directly, both groups received up to five call attempts; on the first call attempt, participants in both Group 1 and Group 2 received voice messages requesting their participation-Group 1 was asked to participate either by phone interview or online; Group 2 was asked to go online to participate.